yjhsjtu/HighSpotCode/README.md

 1. Compile the code using Microsoft Visual Studio Enterprise 2019 Version 16.4.2 under windows
 2. Build the code and run under the release directory from command line as below HighSpotCode\Release> HighSpotCode.exe mixtape-data.json change.json output.json
-3. The json parser load whole file mixtape-data.json and change.json into memory and parse them.
-If these files are too big to be loaded      in memory, the program can not work as expected
+3. The json parser I used is nlohmann json.
+It loads whole file mixtape-data.json and change.json into memory and parse them.
+If these files are too big to be loaded into memory, the program can not work as expected
 4. To make the program work for big files that can not be loaded in memory, We can take the following steps:
     * sort mixtape-data.json by playlist id in ascending order using merge sort (details in step 5).
     * sort change.json by playlist id in ascending order using merge sort